klose777/deki/README.md

    - **ImageView boxes**: Determine if the element is an icon-like graphic or a real image (e.g., a person or a car).

 3. **Image Captioning (Optional)**
-   Use an image captioning model (e.g., BLIP-2, LLaMA-vision, etc.) to produce an overall description of the screenshot content.
+   Use an image captioning model (e.g., BLIP-2, LLaMA-vision, etc.) to produce an overall description of the ImageView bounding box.

 ---